crtijerina/new-repo/README.md

 # new-repo
-repo to learn folks how to do stuff
+Repo to learn how to do this coding thing.